-London is one of my favorite cities to visit and each year I go back to build out recommendations for London, Perfected.
-This year I am once again returning to London and I cannot wait to explore the city under the blue skies while enjoying all the city has to offer.
+London is one of my favorite cities to visit and each year I go back to build out recommendations for Rêverie in London.
+As I do every year, this year I will once again be returning to London in Spring and am sharing what some of my inspiration was for this packing list.

 London in Spring Packing List

-My suitcase for Spring trips is usually full of pretty, feminine dresses and light layers and springtime jackets.
-London doesn’t get super warm in spring so light jackets are key as you pack for London.
+My suitcase for London in Spring is usually full of pretty, feminine dresses and light layers and springtime jackets.
+London doesn’t get super warm in spring so light jackets and versatile knits are key as you pack for London.

 Spring in London begins usually in April as the sunnier days return, flowers begin to bloom and warmer weather begins to settle into the city.
 If you have London travel on the calendar for this spring, this post should help you determine what to wear in London.